plabble/plabble.github.io/transport/create.md

 3. The server checks and verifies if the ID is not taken and the authentication is correct.
 If so, the server creates the bucket
 4. If the bucket id is already taken the server sends [error code](./index.md#response-codes) #41.
 5. The server subscribes the user to the bucket if flag #6 is set and optionally to a specific range
-6. The server sends the empty CREATE response with status code 0 or 10.
+6. The server sends the empty CREATE response.

 ---